-The School of Humanities and Social Sciences has designed an interdisciplinary Global Awareness Certificate (GLBLBC) available fall semester 2010.
-Open to all Penn State Behrend students, the 12-credit certificate program will equip students to deal more effectively with the globalizing world in which they will live and work.
+The School of Humanities and Social Sciences offers an interdisciplinary Global Awareness Certificate (GLBLBC).
+Open to all Penn State Behrend students, the 12-credit certificate program equips students to deal more effectively with the globalizing world in which they will live and work.

 All students must first gain an appreciation of the contours of the modern world, a foundation that will make a whole range of courses meaningful.
 This foundation consists of one history and one political science course: